 Yes.
 We do not operate on anyone younger than 18 years old, and after age 60, we evaluate everyone on a case-by-case basis.

 No. We evaluate each patient on a case-by-case basis to evaluate appropriateness for surgery.

 Not only is Dr. Lord board-certified in General Surgery, but he has completed a fellowship in bariatric and minimally invasive surgery, which is the highest degree of training that can be obtained in the field of bariatrics.

 As of 2017, Dr. Lord has performed more than 3,245 gastric bypass surgeries, 259 gastric sleeve surgeries, 309 Lap-Band surgeries and 425 revision surgeries.

-The average length of stay for a gastric bypass is 2-4 days, although most people only require a 2-day stay.
-Lap Band surgery is considered to be an outpatient procedure.
-However, patients stay in the hospital overnight in an outpatient status.
+The average length of stay for a gastric bypass or gastric sleeve is 2-4 days, although most people only require a 2-day stay.

 Dr. Lord has less than a 2% short-term complication rate and no long-term complications.
 His patients do not have trouble with long-term nausea/vomiting/diarrhea.
 Dr. Lord has had no surgical deaths with any bariatric surgical procedure.